vvscode/docs/docs/verification/verification-for-ios/verification-ios-guidelines-for-acting-on-completion-handler-outcome.md

 ---
 title: Guidelines for acting on completion handler outcome
+excerpt: >-
-excerpt: 'Guidelines for acting on completion handler outcome.
-The completion handler blocks can indicate a successful or a failed outcome for both the initiate and the verify steps'
+  Guidelines for acting on completion handler outcome.
+The completion handler blocks can indicate a successful or a failed outcome for both the initiate and the verify steps
 next:
   pages:
     - verification-ios-pass-data-to-your-backend